 Bathroom carpet, yay or nay?

+We then asked the question, 'Bathroom carpets, yay or nay?' over at the Ideal Home Room Clinic.
+The overwhelming response was nay, but is anyone really surprised?
 While bathroom carpets received no support, there were suggestions that rugs might be the happy compromise – ‘Think it's the era we have rugs’.

 What do the experts say about carpets in bathroom?